Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Methods

 \subsubsection{Lexical Features}

 To further investigate the divergence between linguistic justification of diagnostic reasoning in humans and models, we conducted a follow-up inquiry into interpretable differences.
 We aggregated all justifications into two distinct corpora---human-written and model-written---and sought to identify lexical features that were statistically overrepresented in one group relative to the other.
-The features were identified with the weighted log-odds ratio with informative Dirichlet prior method originally applied to the problem of detecting lexical polarization in political discourse~\cite{monroe2008fightin}.
+The features were identified with the weighted log-odds ratio with the informative Dirichlet prior method originally applied to the problem of detecting lexical polarization in political discourse~\cite{monroe2008fightin}.
+The method is well-suited for analyzing small and/or imbalanced text corpora; it estimates the z-score of the log-odds ratio for each n-gram, controlling for variance in word frequency, which specifically addresses the issue of sample size imbalance between the human and model datasets in our use case.

 In the technical implementation, we first applied a text pre-processing pipeline to the two corpora, converting non-Polish non-ASCII characters into ASCII equivalents, as well as removing LLM-characteristic text formatting artifacts, punctuation, digits, and optionally stop words.
 Finally, we applied Monroe et al.'s method through the ConvoKit library~\cite{chang-etal-2020-convokit}.
 We considered two parameters to adjust in the feature generation process: stop word removal---either enabled or disabled, and the maximum n-gram length---exclusive ranges of 1 to 3 and a combined 1--3 one, ultimately choosing unigrams with the stop words removed as the most informative configuration.